-The ‘benefit’ is the monthly amount that will be paid out in the event of a claim.
-Up to 25% of this amount can also be used to cover related expenses such as home or life insurance.
+The ‘benefit’ is the monthly amount that will be paid out if you claim.
+Up to 25% of this amount can also be used to cover related expenses such as home or life insurance premiums.
 The benefit can be up to £2,000 or 50% of your gross income – whichever is lower.

-It is important that your mortgage cover does not exceed your mortgage commitments as the over-insured sum would not be paid in the event of a claim.
+It is important that the benefit you choose for your mortgage cover is not more than your mortgage commitments, as the extra amount would not be paid if you made a claim.

-If you wish to cover more than just your mortgage, you may wish to consider income protection cover which will allow you to cover a percentage of your income which you can then use for any purpose.
+If you want to cover more than just your mortgage, you may want to consider income protection cover.
+This will allow you to cover a percentage of your income which you can then use for any purpose.

-Please note: This is a short term protection policy and payments are made up to a maximum of 12 months.
+Please remember: This is a short term protection policy and payments are made up to a maximum of 12 months.

-We calculate the cost of our payment protection insurance as a monthly cost for every £100 of monthly benefit.
-This number explains how much this insurance costs you each month for every £100 in benefit that you would receive each month if you made a successful claim for accident, sickness or unemployment.
+We work out the cost of our Mortgage Payment Protection Insurance as a monthly cost for every £100 of monthly benefit you would get.
+This amount shows how much this insurance costs you each month for every £100 in benefit that you would get each month if you made a successful claim for accident, sickness or unemployment.

-For example, if the number is £5, this means that for every £5 that you pay as a monthly premium, you will get £100 for each full month that the claim lasts (after the waiting period on the policy).
-This number can be used to make comparisons with the cost of insurance from other providers.
+For example, if the amount is £5, this means that for every £5 you pay as a monthly premium, you will get £100 for each full month that the claim lasts (after the waiting period on the policy).
+You can use this amount to make comparisons with the cost of insurance from other providers.
 You should also compare the cover offered and the way in which the benefits are paid out.

 This Payment Protection Insurance is optional.
 There are other providers of Payment Protection Insurance and other products designed to protect you against loss of income.